Not My Job: We Quiz A Retired CIA Analyst On Briefs (The Underwear)

 KURTIS: We love your imagination, John, so we want you to go home a winner.
 Thanks for playing.

-SAGAL: All right, hold on, I want to ask you this question - which was more fun, interrogating Saddam Hussein or talking to us?
+SAGAL: All right, hold on, I'll ask you this question - which was more fun, interrogating Saddam Hussein or talking to us?

 NIXON: That's a tough one.

 SAGAL: I know.

 SAGAL: We don't have his charm.
 John Nixon's book is "Debriefing The President: The Interrogation Of Saddam Hussein."
 John Nixon, thank you so much for playing with us.